-In 2011, my transportation costs consisted only of gas money.
-I didn’t pay for insurance, as I was driving my dad’s car.
-He owned the car, so there was no payments required on it.
-My dad has always been ridiculous when it came to repairing vehicles, so every time something would go wrong with the car, he would fix it himself (or rely on my boyfriend and I to fix it).
+In 2011, my transportation costs consisted only of the expense of gas.
+I didn't pay for insurance, as I was driving my dad’s car.
+He owned the car, so there were no payments required on it.
+My dad has always been into repairing his own vehicles, so every time something would go wrong with the car, he would fix it himself (or rely on my boyfriend and I to fix it).

 My transportation costs stayed around $200/month, which was gas and only gas.